gridap/GridapMakie.jl/README.md

 Code 2021 program, GridapMakie adopts [Makie.jl](https://github.com/JuliaPlots/Makie.jl) as a second visualization back-end for
 Gridap.jl simulations.
 This package is thought as a built-in tool to assess the user in their FE calculations with a smoother workflow in a highly intuitive API.

+## Acknowledgement

+A significant part of this package has been developed in the framework of the Google Summer of Code 2021 project [[Gridap] Visualizing PDE approximations in Julia with Gridap.jl and Makie.jl](https://summerofcode.withgoogle.com/projects/#6231266174697472).

 ## Installation